bongo-Louis/asg1-ID/README.md

 ## website demographic
 this website caters to anyone interested in miku, from newcomers to diehard fans.

+## notice
+the embeds for the youtube links do not work as it contained media controlled by vevo and or crypton :(

 ## links
 Github Repo Link: https://github.com/bongo-Louis/asg1-ID